-The tide gauge network in Norway consist of 24 gauges including one in Ny-Ålesund at Spitsbergen.
+The tide gauge network in Norway consists of 25 gauges including one in Ny-Ålesund at Spitsbergen.
 We do short-term water level measurements at locations between the permanent gauges.
 These are used to construct the tidal zones used to provide water level data and information for most places along the Norwegian coast.
 Professional users can download data from an API directly.
 Our website Se havnivå provides tide tables, observed water level and water level forecast for 5 days (from a model run by the Norwegian Meteorological Institute).
 We also present figures showing different tide levels, land levelling datum and return periods (up to 1000 years).
 The information in the figures are very important in coastal planning.

-To increase the use of water level observations and water forecasts instead of only tidal predictions, the official Norwegian tide tables will from 2022 no longer be published as a separate publication.
-All necessary information will be available in the web pages.
+To increase the use of water level observations and water forecasts instead of only tidal predictions, from 2022 the official Norwegian tide tables are no longer published as a separate publication.
+All necessary information is available in the web pages.

-In 2021 national models describing the relation between the different datums; Chart Datum, the land levelling datum, Mean Sea Level and the ellipsoid were published.
+In 2022 the national models describing the relation between the different datums; Chart Datum, the land levelling datum, Mean Sea Level and the ellipsoid were further developed.
+Even models for Spitsbergen are now available.
 These models facilitate, among others ellipsoidally referenced surveying.
 The models are available at Geonorge.